Snapshot Blob operation creates a read-only snapshot of a blob.

 This operation also supports the use of conditional headers to execute the operation only if a specified condition is met.
 For more information, see Specifying Conditional Headers for Blob Service Operations.

-Beginning with version 2019-02-02, the following headers may be specified on the request to encrypt a blob with a client-provided key.
-Encryption with a client-provided key (and the corresponding set of headers) is optional.
-If a blob has previously been encrypted with a client-provided key, then these headers must be included on the request to complete the read operation successfully.
+Beginning with version 2019-02-02, the following headers may be specified on the request to encrypt a blob with a customer-provided key.
+Encryption with a customer-provided key (and the corresponding set of headers) is optional.
+If a blob has previously been encrypted with a customer-provided key, then these headers must be included on the request to complete the read operation successfully.

 ||Required.
 The Base64-encoded AES-256 encryption key.|